rahmed-dev/nextstack-erp/docs/epics/epic-4-leads-pipeline-post-mvp.md

 **Acceptance Criteria:**

-**Given** leads have a next-action date and next-action description
-**When** I open a “Today” or “Follow Up Today” leads view
-**Then** I see leads whose next-action date is today, grouped or highlighted so they stand out
+**Given** leads have a next-action date and next-action description **When** I open a "Today" or "Follow Up Today" leads view **Then** I see leads whose next-action date is today, grouped or highlighted so they stand out **And** these focused views use the same DocType metadata-driven listing system as the main Leads list, with pre-applied filters for next-action date
-**And** I can filter or sort this view further by stage, source, or estimated value
+**And** I can filter or sort this view further by stage, source, or estimated value using the standard listing filter controls

 **Given** I open an “Overdue” leads view
 **When** the system compares each lead’s next-action date to the current date